Placeholder canvas

 1. SaaS Platforms

-Most SaaS-based eCommerce platforms are created from a single codebase.
-An eCommerce SaaS platform offers the same technology to all users for a set monthly charge that includes server use, upkeep, security, and upgrades.
+Most SaaS-based ecommerce platforms are created from a single codebase.
+An ecommerce SaaS platform offers the same technology to all users for a set monthly charge that includes server use, upkeep, security, and upgrades.

-Important eCommerce Components
+Important Ecommerce Components

 eCommerce platforms